World’s largest virtual agentic engineering & quality conference

 TestLodge

 TestLodge (testlodge.com) is an online test case management tool that simplifies managing test plans, test cases, and test runs.
 It offers flexibility with the ability to create unlimited test suites and users, and allows easy updates to test documents as needed.
-TestLodge integrates with popular issue tracking tools like Jira, Trello, and Asana, making it a great fit for teams focused on manual testing.
+TestLodge integrates with your existing issue-tracking tools to automate defect creation, making it a great fit for teams focused on manual testing.

 Features: